AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Bowgun Ammos 】────────── ###
-Many of the following changes are intended to address ammo-to-ammo balance, with the intent of giving hunters more competitive options when choosing an ammo for a particular matchup.
+Many of the following changes are intended to address ammo-to-ammo balance, with the intent of giving Hunters more competitive options when choosing an ammo for a particular matchup.
 - Rapid Fire:
   - All individual projectiles within a shot must now be manually aimed.
   - > Previously, all additional projectiles would travel the same trajectory based on the first projectile.